mendix/docs-site-test/content/en/docs/partners/sap/sap-autoscaler.md

 ## 3 Using the Autoscaler Configurator

-The **autoscaler configurator** provide a user friendly interface to create the JSON required to configure the application autoscaler.
+The **autoscaler configurator** provides a user friendly interface to create the JSON required to configure the application autoscaler.

 {{% alert color="info" %}}
 The configurator will only create a JSON file from scratch.
-It does not have access to your existing autoscaler settings on SAP BTP, and you cannot import any existing JSON files.
+It does not have access to your existing autoscaler settings on SAP BTP, and you cannot import an existing JSON files.
 {{% /alert %}}

 There three options available: